Telehealth Advisory Committee

 - Analyze medical literature and national practice guidelines;

-- Consider the comparative effectiveness, safely and benefit to the patient of performing a service through an audio-only telehealth format instead of in person or through an audio-visual format; and
+- Consider the comparative effectiveness, safety and benefit to the patient of performing a service through an audio-only telehealth format instead of in person or through an audio-visual format; and

 - Consider the appropriate frequency and duration of audio-only telehealth encounters.